Postgraduate Certificate in Neuroscience of Learning

 • Technical Standards

-2. Student should complete all requirements and Pass every course.
+2. Students should complete all requirements and pass every course.

-3. The students should conduct themselves in accordance with the norms for professional conduct set forth by Ponce Health Sciences University.
+3. Students should conduct themselves in accordance with the norms for professional conduct set forth by Ponce Health Sciences University.

 GRADING SYSTEM